- Safety & Your Vehicle

 You are tested on the following;

-There will be 15 hazards to identify.
+Also, there will be 15 hazards to identify.
 One clip will contain two hazards.

 You can score up to 5 points on each one, depending when you identify the hazard or a developing hazard.

-You will need to score at least 44 out of 75 to pass this test.
+One will need to score at least 44 out of 75 to pass this test.

 The hazard perception part is delivered on a computer and you respond by clicking a button on the mouse.